Wes Curry

-Wesley Curry (April 1, 1860 – May 19, 1933) was an American pitcher and umpire in Major League Baseball who played one season for the Richmond Virginians of the American Association before officiating for six seasons between 1885 and 1898.
+Wesley Curry (April 1, 1860 – May 19, 1933) was an American pitcher and umpire in who played one season in the major leagues for the Richmond Virginians of the American Association before officiating for six seasons in the majors between 1885 and 1898.

 Playing career

 Born in Wilmington, Delaware, Curry joined the Virginians during the 1884 season, and pitched in just two games, both of which were complete game losses.
 The first game was a 4–5 loss to the Philadelphia Athletics on August 6, and the other game was a 2–9 loss to the Brooklyn Grays on August 8.
 He never pitched in the major leagues again, and his spot in the pitching rotation was occupied by Pete Meegan for the remainder of the season.